Skip to main content

 Your rights if you have a common law tenancy

-A common law tenancy is covered by the agreement you make with your landlord.
-It's not a statutory tenancy, which means your rights do not come from any specific laws.
-You still have rights, even if you do not have a written contract.
+A common law tenancy is based on the agreement you make with your landlord.
+It is not protected by any tenancy law, but you still have rights even if you do not have a written contract.

 Check if you have a common law tenancy